Huyler's: Company history

 than an hour to control the blaze which gutted a portion of the plant.
 One source believed the fire began because of defective insulation wires.

 A Southern United States syndicate purchased Huyler's in December 1925.

-In 1927 Huyler's candy and ice cream shops were owned by David A. Schulte, head of Schulte Stores.
+In 1927, Huyler's candy and ice cream shops were owned by David A. Schulte, head of Schulte Stores.
 He envisioned opening five hundred stores within five years, to be operated by Huyler's Luncheonettes Inc. The new subsidiary maintained its offices at 110 East 13th Street.

 The Irving Place site of Huyler's candy factory was acquired by a building syndicate in 1928.
 It planned to erect an apartment building in its place.

+By 1955, the intellectual property of Huyler's was acquired by the Howard Johnson Company and eventually dissolved.

 Legacy

 At the time of his death on October 1, 1910, Huyler had 54 stores across America, supplied by 14 candy factories employing about 2,000 people.

 Benjamin F. DeKlyn, an associate of John Huyler in the formation of the candy company, sold thirty shares of stock in Huyler's Inc., to Frank DeKlyn Huyler and Coulter D. Huyler, sons of the founder, in 1910, for $349,000.
 The other sons were John S. Huyler Jr., the youngest, and David Huyler.
 The former died after his father before reaching the age of 21.
 In an accounting filed in a New York Surrogate Court on October 21, 1926, the trust fund left by John S. Huyler for his three sons was found to have increased 100% over the previous thirteen years.
 Over the same period Huyler's widow, Mrs. Rosa F. Huyler Cooke, received $390,000 from a $500,000 trust fund.

 The Huyler Building, built in Buffalo in 1926, was listed on the National Register of Historic Places in 2012.